 - Preheat air fryer to 360°F (180°C).

-- Optional: prick the sausages 4-5 times with a sharp knife (see notes).
+- Optional: Prick the sausages 4-5 times with a sharp knife [Note 2].

 - Place sausages in air fryer basket, ensure they are not touching.

-- Remove sausages from air fryer, and place on a plate to rest covered with tinfoil.
-This allows the juices to reabsorb into the meat so it doesn't run out when you cut them.
+- Remove sausages from air fryer, and place on a plate to rest covered with kitchen foil.
+This allows the juices to reabsorb into the meat so the sausages stay juicy.